netdata/netdata/docs/contributing/style-guide.md

 However, be aware that if you deviate too far from these established rules you may be asked to justify your decisions during the PR review process.

-## Style guide quickstart
+## General principles

 This style guide is pretty overwhelming.
 The following list represents a few of the more essential points and rules featured in this style guide.
+Where relevant, they link to more in-depth information about a given rule.

+### Tone and content

+  - Be conversational and friendly.
--
+  - Don't

-## General principles
+## Tone and content

-###Mentioning future features/releases
+## Mentioning future features/releases

 Documentation is meant to describe the product as-is, not as it will be or could be in the future.
 Thus Netdata documentation generally avoids talking about future features or products, even if we know they are certain.

 An exception can be made for documenting beta features that don't yet fully work as expected.
-By briefly describing
+By briefly describing the state of th

 ## Grammar